OmniBlocks/scratch-gui/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.
+6. Sit and wait as it gets reviewed :)

 Please ensure your code follows the existing patterns and conventions used in the project.

 ---

-**Note:** This is a fork designed for specific use cases.
-For general Scratch development, please refer to the [upstream scratch-gui repository](https://github.com/LLK/scratch-gui).
+**Note:** This is a fork designed specifically for OmniBlocks.
+If you want to make your own Scratch or TurboWarp mod, please refer to the [upstream scratch-gui repository](https://github.com/LLK/scratch-gui) or the [turbowarp scratch-gui repository](https://github.com/TurboWarp/scratch-gui) instead.